History of IBM

-International Business Machines (IBM) is a multinational computer technology and IT consulting corporation headquartered in Armonk, New York, United States.
-IBM originated from the unification of several companies that worked to automate routine business transactions, including the first companies to build punched card based data tabulating machines and to build time clocks.
-In 1911, these companies were amalgamated into the Computing-Tabulating-Recording Company (CTR).
+International Business Machines Corporation (IBM) is a multinational corporation specializing in computer technology and information technology consulting.
+Headquartered in Armonk, New York, the company originated from the amalgamation of various enterprises dedicated to automating routine business transactions, notably pioneering punched card-based data tabulating machines and time clocks.
+In 1911, these entities were unified under the umbrella of the Computing-Tabulating-Recording Company (CTR).

-Thomas J. Watson (1874–1956) joined the company in 1914 as General Manager, and became its President in 1915.
-In 1924, the company changed its name to "International Business Machines."
-IBM expanded into electric typewriters and other office machines.
-Watson was a salesman whose goal was to build a highly motivated, very well paid sales force that could craft solutions for clients unfamiliar with the latest technology.
+Thomas J. Watson (1874–1956) assumed the role of general manager within the company in 1914 and ascended to the position of President in 1915.
+By 1924, the company rebranded as "International Business Machines".
+IBM diversified its offerings to include electric typewriters and other office equipment.
+Watson, a proficient salesman, aimed to cultivate a highly motivated, well-compensated sales force capable of devising solutions for clients unacquainted with the latest technological advancements.

-IBM's first experiments with computers in the 1940s and 1950s were modest advances on the card-based system.
-Its breakthrough came in the 1960s with its System/360 family of mainframe computers.
-IBM offered a full range of hardware, software, and service agreements, so that users, as their needs grew, would stay with IBM (aka "Big Blue.")
-Since most end-user software was custom-written by in-house programmers and would run on only one brand of computers, it was expensive to switch brands.
-Brushing off clone makers (aka plug-compatible hardware systems), such as Amdahl, and facing down a federal anti-trust suit, the company sold reputation and security as well as hardware and system software and was one of the most admired American corporations of the 1970s and 1980s.
+In the 1940s and 1950s, IBM began its initial forays into computing, which constituted incremental improvements to the prevailing card-based system.
+A pivotal moment arrived in the 1960s with the introduction of the System/360 family of mainframe computers.
+IBM provided a comprehensive spectrum of hardware, software, and service agreements, fostering client loyalty and solidifying its moniker "Big Blue".
+The customized nature of end-user software, tailored by in-house programmers for a specific brand of computers, deterred brand switching due to its associated costs.
+Despite challenges posed by clone makers like Amdahl and legal confrontations, IBM leveraged its esteemed reputation, assuring clients with both hardware and system software solutions, earning acclaim as one of the esteemed American corporations during the 1970s and 1980s.

-IBM struggled in the late 1980s to 1990slosses in 1993 exceeded $8 billionas the mainframe corporation failed to adjust quickly enough to the Unix open systems and personal computer revolutions.
-Desktop machines and Unix midrange computers had the power needed and were easier and less expensive for both users and managers than multi-million-dollar mainframes.
-IBM introduced a Unix line and a line of personal computers.
-Clone makers undersold IBM, while the profits went to chip manufacturers like Intel or software corporations like Microsoft.
+However, IBM encountered difficulties in the late 1980s and 1990s, marked by substantial losses surpassing $8 billion in 1993.
+The mainframe-centric corporation grappled with adapting swiftly to the burgeoning Unix open systems and personal computer revolutions.
+Desktop machines and Unix midrange computers emerged as cost-effective and easily manageable alternatives, overshadowing multi-million-dollar mainframes.
+IBM responded by introducing a Unix line and a range of personal computers.
+The competitive edge was gradually lost to clone manufacturers who offered cost-effective alternatives, while chip manufacturers like Intel and software corporations like Microsoft reaped significant profits.

-After a series of reorganizations, IBM remains one of the world's largest computer companies and systems integrators.
-With over 400,000 employees worldwide as of 2014, IBM holds more patents than any other U.S. based technology company and has twelve research laboratories worldwide.
-The company has scientists, engineers, consultants, and sales professionals in over 175 countries.
-IBM employees have earned five Nobel Prizes, four Turing Awards, five National Medals of Technology, and five National Medals of Science.
+Through a series of strategic reorganizations, IBM managed to sustain its status as one of the world's largest computer companies and systems integrators.
+As of 2014, the company boasted a workforce exceeding 400,000 employees globally and held the distinction of possessing the highest number of patents among U.S.-based technology firms.
+IBM maintained a robust presence with research laboratories dispersed across twelve locations worldwide.
+Its extensive network comprised scientists, engineers, consultants, and sales professionals spanning over 175 countries.
+IBM employees were recognized for their outstanding contributions with numerous accolades, including five Nobel Prizes, four Turing Awards, five National Medals of Technology, and five National Medals of Science.

 Chronology

 1880s–1924: The origin of IBM

-The roots of IBM date back to the 1880s, tracing from four predecessor companies:
+IBM traces its roots to the 1880s through the consolidation of four predecessor companies: